$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Introduction and main results about integrable systems

 \subsection{$p$-adic geometry, symplectic geometry and integrable systems}

 In a recent lecture \cite{Lurie} Lurie commented that \emph{``roughly speaking $p$-adic geometry, or rigid analytic geometry, is a version of the theory of complex manifolds where instead of using complex numbers you use something like $p$-adic numbers''}.
-In the present paper we attempt to start studying this direction for the closely related class of symplectic manifolds: we will concentrate on the \emph{local linear theory} of integrable systems with $p$-adic coefficients, on $p$-adic analytic symplectic manifolds.\footnote{The relation between complex and symplectic structures on manifolds already appears implicitly in the pioneering work of Kodaira \cite{Kodaira} and in a well known paper by Thurston \cite{Thurston}, as well as in many other contributions including for instance \cite{BazMun,Delzant,DuiPel-reduced,DuiPel-complex,FGG}.}
+In the present paper we attempt to start studying this direction for the closely related class of symplectic manifolds: we will concentrate on the \emph{local theory} of integrable systems with $p$-adic coefficients, on $p$-adic analytic symplectic manifolds.\footnote{The relation between complex and symplectic structures on manifolds already appears implicitly in the pioneering work of Kodaira \cite{Kodaira} and in a well known paper by Thurston \cite{Thurston}, as well as in many other contributions including for instance \cite{BazMun,Delzant,DuiPel-reduced,DuiPel-complex,FGG}.} The local theory has two crucial applications: first, it is a fundamental ingredient for understanding the behavior of integrable systems near their singularities, and second, it is a stepping stone for understanding their global theory.
+The local theory is necessary to understand important mechanical systems such as the Jaynes-Cummings model from optics \cite{PelVuN-spin} (a $p$-adic version of which we studied in \cite{CrePel-JC}) and the coupled angular momenta \cite{LeFPel}.

 More concretely, for any prime number $p$, the $p$-adic numbers $\Qp$ form an extension field of the rational numbers $\Q$ which plays a prominent role in various parts of geometry, as seen for instance in the aforementioned recent lecture by Lurie and Scholze-Weinstein's lectures \cite{SchWei}.
 The present paper takes a first step in introducing $p$-adic methods in symplectic geometry of integrable systems.
-We focus on $p$-adic matrix theory and $p$-adic linear symplectic geometry and applying them to fully describe the local linear theory of $p$-adic integrable systems $F=(f_1,f_2):(M,\omega)\to(\Qp)^2$ on $p$-adic analytic symplectic $4$-manifolds $(M,\omega)$, as part of a general approach to this new field proposed ten years ago by Voevodsky, Warren and the second author \cite[Section 7]{PVW}.
-Our techniques are primarily algebraic and rely on the theory of $p$-adic extension fields.
+We focus on $p$-adic matrix theory and $p$-adic symplectic geometry and applying them to fully describe the local theory of $p$-adic integrable systems $F=(f_1,f_2):(M,\omega)\to(\Qp)^2$ on $p$-adic analytic symplectic $4$-manifolds $(M,\omega)$, as part of a general approach to this new field proposed ten years ago by Voevodsky, Warren and the second author \cite[Section 7]{PVW}.
+Our techniques rely on the theory of $p$-adic extension fields.